Test the UI with MTA

 Custom Widgets

-In order to test custom made Widgets from the Marketplace, it is advisable to use the Starter Kit only as inspiration, but to replace it by your own Locator and Action Module that uses the Connector to execute the corresponding Playwright commands.
+In order to test custom made Widgets from the Marketplace, it is advisable to use the Starter Kit only as inspiration, but to replace it by your own Locator and Action Module that uses the Playwright Connector to execute the corresponding Playwright commands.

-Mendix will add the "mx-name-widgetName" class to any Widget that you add to a Page or Snippet, so it is always possible to create a Locator for the surrounding HTML element.
+" class to every widget on the Page, so it is always possible to create a Locator for the surrounding HTML element.
 However in most cases you will want to add another Locator inside that Locator, so define Actions for child elements.

 Snippets

-Important note: Snippets are not rendered as HTML elements by Mendix, even though Mendix does allow for adding a Class to a Snippet.
-In order to define Locators for Widgets inside a Snippet, is is always required to add a surrounding Container (rendered as a DIV element) to locate it.
+Snippets are not rendered as HTML elements by Mendix, even though Mendix does allow for adding a Class to a Snippet.

 Feedback?